Perivel/domeniere.js/src/value/README.md

     }
 }
 ```
 In our above example, we create a value object to represents a simple UserId.
 This object is pretty straightforward, consisting of only one property -- the id value.
+Notice here that the properties of our Value object are immutable.
+As a general rule, Value objects should be immutable, favoring replacing them altogether when their values must change.

 When defining a Value Object, there are two methods that we need to override.
 The `equals()` method defines how we determine equality.
 The `serialize()` mehtod defines how this object will be serialized.
 Let's first define our `equals()` method.
 ```ts